Authored by: Kelly Ross, Chief Technology Officer

 Business Gains You Can Make Through Outsourcing

-The market you compete in and your organization’s place in your digital transformation journey can dictate the blend of benefits you gain from outsourcing hosting.
+The market you compete in and your organization’s place in your digital transformation journey can dictate the benefits you gain from outsourcing hosting.
 The clients we host for in healthcare, manufacturing, logistics and more are making these business gains with their outsourcing decision:

-Reduced costs and increased value.
 This is a primary driver for outsourcing hosting.
 Organizations that provide managed IT services can offer a high-quality support experience with proactive monitoring at a lower cost because they’re specialized.
 Outsourcing frees your IT team from time-intensive infrastructure or operations management tasks.

-Ability to scale your support team.
-When a sudden hosting issue occurs or you’re deploying a new application, an outsourcing team can swarm together for quick resolution without pulling your IT team away from their priorities.
+Whether a sudden hosting issue occurs or you’re deploying a new application, an outsourcing team can swarm together for quick resolution without pulling your IT team away from their priorities.

-Maintain concentration on your core business.
 There’s never a shortage of demands on internal IT teams in today’s digital environment.
-Having hosting managed by an attentive expert allows your IT leaders to stay focused on moving your business strategy forward.
+Having an attentive expert manage your hosting allows your IT leaders to stay focused on moving your business strategy forward.

-Ability to utilize new or quickly evolving technologies.
-The time and cost of training internal resources on quickly advancing technologies can diminish the value and even the possibility of utilizing those tools in your organization.
-An outsourcing partner can provide qualified staff with deep specialized experience, enabling your organization to take full advantage of state-of-the-art tech.
+The time and cost of training internal resources on advancing technologies can diminish the value and the possibility of utilizing those tools in your organization.
+An outsourcing partner can provide qualified staff with specialized experience, enabling your organization to take full advantage of state-of-the-art tech.

 How to Select a Hosting Partner